* Corporate governance changes afoot -Ghosn

 "Regarding corporate governance, you will see changes in terms of separating the responsibilities of those dealing with Renault, with Nissan, with Mitsubishi and with the overall alliance," Ghosn told a French parliamentary finance commission on Wednesday.

-Reuters reported in June that Ghosn was recruiting a new operational second-in-command for the Renault-Nissan carmaking alliance to prepare his own succession and advance the companies' integration.
+Last June, Reuters reported that Ghosn was recruiting a new operational second-in-command for the Renault-Nissan carmaking alliance, in a move designed to prepare his own succession and advance the companies' integration.

-French newspaper Les Echos also reported in December that Renault had started interviewing candidates to replace CEO Ghosn when his term expires.
+French newspaper Les Echos also reported in December that Renault had started interviewing possible candidates to replace chief executive Ghosn when his term expires.

-The 63-year-old told the French parliamentary commission that the future for his role at the alliance remains to be defined with the boards of Renault and Nissan.
+Ghosn told the French parliamentary commission that the future regarding his role at Renault depended on the company's strategic plans and roadmap.

-Ghosn said that questions over the French state's role in Renault was one for the state to answer, but he added that the French government played a key role in the health of the country's car industry.
+Ghosn added on Wednesday that questions regarding the French state's role in Renault was one for the state to answer, although he added that the French government played a key role regarding the health of the country's car industry.

-Last November the French government began the sale of 4.73 percent of Renault, paring back its holding to the 15 percent level that preceded a 2015 power struggle with Ghosn and removing a residual irritant in their relationship.
-(Reporting by Gilles Guillaume; Writing by Sudip Kar-Gupta and Leigh Thomas; Editing by David Goodman)
+Last November, the French government began the sale of 4.73 percent of Renault, paring its holding back to the 15 percent level that preceded a 2015 power struggle with Ghosn, and removing a residual irritant in their relationship.
+(Reporting by Gilles Guillaume; Editing by Sudip Kar-Gupta)